Resimplify is where all interfaces get reviewed.

 Interfaces are everywhere now like the screen in front of you.
-And digital screens are quickly expanding everywhere.
+And they are quickly expanding everywhere.
 Problem is that not very many are publicly analyzing current interfaces and rethinking how they could be improved.
-Not talking about color or pixel alignment here.

 We focus on the function by rethinking the just ok or poor interfaces and applauding the good.